religiosa1/git-webhook-receiver/README.md

 You can find the full documentation for endpoints and params they accept [here](./docs/inspection-api.md)

-You can also enable BasicAuth for the APi either in the config:
+You can also enable BasicAuth for the API either in the config:

 ```
-api_password: "mysecret"
+auth_password: "mysecret"
 ```

 or with a env variable API_PASSWORD=mysecret